Acanthurus achilles: Distribution and habitat

 Acanthurus achilles is found in various reefs of Oceania, up to the islands of Hawaii and Pitcairn.
-The fish is also, although less commonly, found in the Mariana Islands and even some reefs in southern Mexico and Guatemala] It is a benthopelagic species which inhabits the clear waters on the seaward side of reefs.
+It is also, although less commonly, found in the Mariana Islands and even some reefs in southern Mexico and Guatemala.
+It is a benthopelagic species which inhabits the clear waters on the seaward side of reefs.

 Biology

 Acanthurus achilles is herbivorous, grazing largely on benthic algae.
-They are territorial and monogamous.
+It is territorial and monogamous.